fakedann/phase-1-project/README.md

 The project's main purpose is showcasing the ability to properly access a public API and efficiently manipulating its data through frontend tools.
 In order to accomplish this exercise, [OMDb's API](http://www.omdbapi.com/) was employed because of its resourceful film data. **Daniel's Film Processor** allows the user to search and store a beloved film into a personal database provided by [NPM, inc.](https://www.npmjs.com/package/json-server)

-## Installation
+## Setup

+### Requirements

-After having [installed](https://www.npmjs.com/package/json-server) NPM's JSON server, you must locate the folder in which this repository was downloaded.
+The project relies on npm and node.js capabilities.
+If the user's computer has not installed these components, [follow these instructions to do so. ](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) Additionally, the user [needs to install](https://www.npmjs.com/package/json-server) npm's JSON server.
+First, locate the folder in which this repository was downloaded.

-Follow these commands.
+Follow these commands:

 ```sh
 cd path/to/repository